marcelofeitoza/logger/README.md

 # Acknowledgments

-This package was originally created by [Simon Choi](https://github.com/simc).
+This package was originally created by [Simon Choi](https://github.com/simc) and later forked and modified by [Marcelo Feitoza](http://github.com/marcelofeitoza).